johnfraserss/ICS3U/Assignments/18 - Emerging Tech/README.md

 All sources used must be cited in APA or MLA format.

-Any deliverables (e.g., PowerPoint files, video files) must be submitted by 11:59 on May 16 to the /IN folder.

 Use the rubric to guide the development of your presentation.

 ###Emerging Technology Topics